12 Customizing Graphs

 Origin 2018b added a Layer tab at the Page Level in Plot Details.
 Use controls on this tab to customize a graph layer and contained plots, then apply those customizations to other layers and plots in the page.
 This is particularly useful for modifying the appearance of stack or panel graphs.
 Previously, for instance, if you wanted to customize a 9-panel graph you had to customize each panel individually.
 Now, you can apply multiple customizations to all plots, simultaneously.
 For more information, see The (Plot Details) Layer Tab.

 Customizing Grouped Plots

 grouped in the layer.
-By default, plots within a group are automatically differentiated by cycling through customizable increment lists, one for each plot property (symbol shape, symbol color, line style, etc.).
-These increment lists are saved with the graph template (.oggu) or Theme file (.oth) so that you can easily recreate graphs with the same look.
+Generally speaking, plots within a group are automatically differentiated by assigning styles built from one or more customizable "increment lists", one for each plot property (symbol shape, symbol color, line style, etc.).

 When you select and plot multiple data ranges to a single graph layer, the plots are